This page will help you with the steps you need to take to apply and enrol at college.

 It is very important to take the right documents with you to prove that you have the right to study in the UK.

 For asylum seekers and refugees, this is usually your Asylum Application Registration Card (ARC Card) or Biometric Residence Permit (BRP)

 What documents should I take on enrollment day?

 I do not have my ARC or BRP, what should I do?

-If you are a professional working with a young person it is worth accompanying them to enrolment and advocate for their right to receive funding to cover their course fees.
+If you are a professional working with a young refugee, it is worth accompanying them to enrolment and advocate for their right to receive funding to cover their course fees.

 I have another form of ID, will it be accepted?